Eligibility

 Notes on Eligibility:

-- Local chapters of provincial/national charities may apply if they have their own accounting and governance.
+- Local chapters of provincial/national charities and/or local charities that have multiple local branches may apply if they have their own accounting and finances.
 Multiple chapters can apply if they are distinct legal entities.

-- Activities must take place within the catchment area of a participating community foundation.
+- Activities must take place within the area served by a participating community foundation.

 Ineligible Organizations: